- What is Ethical Hacking?

 Competitive Salaries

 Ethical hacking also happens to be one of the highest-paying jobs out there.
-U.S. Bureau of Labor Statistics stated that the median wage for information security experts is more than $102,600 each year.
+The U.S. Bureau of Labor Statistics stated that the median wage for information security experts is more than $102,600 each year.
 Professionals with highly specialized skills such as ethical hacking can earn salaries at the top of the BLS scale, especially when holding industry certifications.

 Lifelong Learning and Progression